Videogame / Style Savvy

 - Lilliputians: The characters in Fashion Forward.
 Justified by the setting being in a miniature, dollhouse-like world.

-- Lovable Alpha Bitch: Renee in the first game, Emmylou in Trendsetters and Callie in Fashion Forward.
+- Lovable Alpha Bitch: Renee in the first game, Emmylou in Trendsetters, and Callie in Fashion Forward.

 - Luck-Based Mission: Filling up the color palette in Fashion Forward can get very tedious.
 For example, there are some colors you can only get from a specific cutscene where someone invites you out to eat, which can take several attempts to trigger.
 There are also colors that are available only at certain times of day, or certain seasons.

 - Menswear Ghetto: Oh yes.
 Men's fashion wasn't even available until the second game, and they have only five clothing styles to choose from.
-And outside of Japan the choices are even more limited, because the menswear branch of the Kanokoi line cannot be sold in your shop.
+Outside of Japan the choices are even more limited, because the menswear branch of the Kanokoi line cannot be sold in your shop.
 You can still win these clothes from filling your happiness meter, though, so at least they weren't removed entirely.

 - Missing Steps Plan: In Trendsetters, this can be found in the description for one of the fashion contest models.